AndriiKot/SQL_SELECT_Mastery/lessons/_001_lesson/README.md

   </summary>

-1. Retrieve all columns from the 'actor' table using the column names.
+1. Get all columns from the 'actor' table using the column names.

 ```sql
 SELECT